GSA/digitalgov.gov/content/news/2020/09/2020-09-11-improvements-to-the-us-web-design-system-banner-content-and-code.md

   &mdash;We improved the security banner that's featured on many government websites and we encourage teams to update to this new security language as soon as possible."
-summary: "**Improvements to the US Web Design System Banner Content and Code** - We improved the security banner that's featured on many government websites and we encourage teams to update to this new security language as soon as possible."
+summary: "**Improvements to the US Web Design System Banner Content and Code** &mdash;We improved the security banner that's featured on many government websites and we encourage teams to update to this new security language as soon as possible."
 slug: improvements-to-the-us-web-design-system-banner-content-and-code
 # Controls how this page appears across the site
 # 0 -- hidden